DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 Not that I’m aware of anymore.
 It will be tough to use them.
 And if you can, you will be confronted with high exchange fees and costs.
 Traveler cheques are from another era and not your best option today, like the travel debit card I recommend on this page.

-Yes, the Netherlands has been using the euro since 2002.
-You can not use or exchange guilders anymore if you still have any lying around.
+Yes, the Netherlands has been using the Euro since 2002.
+You can no longer use or exchange guilders if you still have any lying around.
 Those are now souvenirs.
 We use Euro only, in Amsterdam and the rest of the Netherlands.

 What different coins does the Euro have?

-Euros are divided into cents, just like dollars.
+Euros have different coins.
+They’re divided into cents, just like dollars.
 One Euro is equal to 100 cents.
 Coins exist in 1, 2, 5, 10, 20, and 50 cents plus one and two euro coins.
+The main difference is that the euro has a 2-cent coin and a 20-cent coin; in the US, you have a 25-cent coin.

 What different banknotes does the Euro have?